 Tonbridge Baptist Church and friends were very faithful in providing the funds for the clinic, as is acknowledged in this plaque as people enter the building.

-Dr Ian Spillman was then instrumental in providing ongoing support and spiritual encouragement to the team for the first 3 years.
-However, he has now returned to live in the UK after 10 years service to Kisiizi.
+Dr Ian Spillman was then instrumental in providing ongoing support and spiritual encouragement to the team for the first 4 years.
+He has now returned to live in the UK after 10 years service to Kisiizi but he continues to act as a link between Mission Rwentobo and Kisiizi.